gacetta/notes/TypeScript.md

 ALTERNATIVE SYNTAX:
 const colors: Array<string> = ['red', 'blue', 'green'];

+## Type Annotation
+code we add to tell Typsescript what type of value a variable has

+### Type Annotation with functions
+what type of arguments a function will receive and what type of values it will return

+`void` is a type that states "this function doesn't return anything"

+`never` is an edge type "this function will never complete"

+## Type Inference
+Typescript tries to figure out what type of value a variable refers to

 ## Union Types

 To provide more flexibility, the `union operator` `|` specifies if a variable may be assigned two or more types: